swanny0819/python-gedcom/README.md

 For the latest changes please have a look at the [`CHANGELOG.md`](CHANGELOG.md) file.

-The current development process can be tracked in the [develop branch](https://github.com/nickreynke/python-gedcom/tree/develop).

 ## Common problems

 * When you name your script `gedcom.py`, and import the `gedcom` module from this package, running your script won't